anms23/aspose-imaging-probe/how_to_edit_photo_image_programmaticaly.md

 ## Dither image

 Image dithering is used for adding some noise to pictures.
-This method could increase image quality after reducing the color palette for publishing on the web and creating a trilling visual effect.
-With the Aspose image library, you use the simple `Threshold` method or the more complex `FloydSteinberg` method, which uses nearest neighbors' pixels intensity values for dithering.
+This method can increase image quality after reducing the color palette for publishing on the web and creating a trilling visual effect.
+With the Aspose image library, you use the simple `Threshold` method or the more complex `FloydSteinberg` method, which uses nearest neighbors’ pixels intensity values for dithering.

 Example of image with `FloydSteinberg` dither method applied: